 - What questions might arise from users?

-Your wireframe should display your highest priority content clearly, drive users towards important actions, and help users find what they need.
+Your wireframe should clearly display your highest priority content, drive users towards important actions, and help users find what they need.

 Refining your content structure is the most important goal of the wireframing stage, which is why you should keep your wireframes simple.
 The time for visual creativity comes later.
 Stick to basic shapes and a monochromatic color palette using only the structure of your wireframe to communicate content hierarchy.

 It’s always best to use real copy, so you can be sure that you’re allotting the right amount of space for each element.
-When the real copy isn’t available, at a minimum, you should create some temporary copy for calls to action and page headers.
+When the real copy isn’t available, at a minimum, you should create some temporary copy for calls-to-action (CTAs) and page headers.
 Visuals, on the other hand, shouldn’t come in until later.
 In doing so, you create a clutter-free diagram that steers the project.

 Depending on the type of project you’re working on, your navigation might be incredibly simple or multilayered.
 However, one thing that won’t change is the importance of good navigation.